George Pullar: Career

 In February 2020, it was announced that Pullar had secured his first role in the United States.
 He signed up to play Garrett Cox in the Paramount Network drama series Coyote.
 A casting director invited Pullar to audition for the role after viewing his audition tapes.
 He only received the role via a virtual audition broadcast from an underground hotel.
 He also voiced the character Bradley Burrows in the animation movie Combat Wombat, which was released in October 2020.
 Pullar appeared in a second season of Playing For Keeps but it was later cancelled.
 Pullar later revealed that he intended to leave the show if more series were planned.

 In 2021, Pullar completed filming a role in the movie It Only Takes a Night, alongside Eliza Taylor.
 In 2022, Pullar released a short film titled Stonefish, which he wrote and appeared in.
 The film was screened as part of "Flickerfest's Best of Australian Shorts" which toured nationally.
 He also appeared in the ABC drama series Barons, playing the character of Bernie Hunter Jr. Then came the role of Carl in an episode of Acorn TV's Darby and Joan.
 In 2023, Pullar appeared as UK advisor Ben Barber in the series North Shore.
-He also had a guest role in an episode of Stan comedy series C*A*U*G*H*T. In 2024, Pullar filmed the role of Malagor in the fantasy horror film Dusk.
+He also had a guest role in an episode of Stan comedy series C*A*U*G*H*T.

-In 2024, Pullar joined the cast of the soap opera, Home and Away playing the role of Tim Russell.
+In 2024, Pullar filmed the role of Malagor in the fantasy horror film Dusk, which was later retitled Deathkeeper.
+That year, Pullar also joined the cast of the comedy crime drama, Deadloch, playing Ben during the second series.
+Also in 2024, Pullar joined the cast of the soap opera, Home and Away playing the role of Tim Russell.
 The character is portrayed as a counsellor and was introduced as a new love interest of Eden Fowler played by Stephanie Panozzo.

-On 11 April 2025, Pullar was named for the feature film Posthumous.
+In 2025, Pullar was cast in the feature film, Posthumous.
+He also filmed a role in the film, Evil Dead Burn.
+In November 2025, Pullar played Daniel A. Kaffee in the stage show, A Few Good Men at Queensland's QPAC.